-Northern Ireland: Did anyone warn about Brexit border checks?
+Northern Ireland: Did anyone warn about Brexit checks?

 Referendum campaign

-The main campaign literature published by the Leave and Remain campaigns on a UK-wide basis in 2016 didn't mention Northern Ireland at all.
+The main campaign literature published by the Leave and Remain campaigns on a UK-wide basis in 2016 didn't mention it at all.

 Leading figures on both sides made campaign visits to Northern Ireland, but its future status wasn't a big part of the national conversation.

-Note: This piece was first published on 19 April and updated to add David Cameron's comment about the Common Travel Area.